 As an Artist, my style has been described as abstract expressionism often intertwined with figurative elements.
-Designing, painting, sketching, molding and studying many forms of Art in America and Europe has encompassed my life since the '90's.
+My time spent studying at Christies and working at Sotheby's offered personal experiences with some master pieces that are in private collections not even to be seen even in Museums Designing, painting, sketching, molding and studying many forms of Art in America and Europe has encompassed my life since the '90's.
 Before that I watched, in awe, as my paternal great grandmother and maternal grandmother created masterpieces.

 As a child, my grandmother always had an assortment of paint and art supplies waiting for me to dive into exploring different mediums and techniques.
 In my youth, I was heavily inspired by my great grandmother’s extreme craftsmanship; her ability to teach her master skills to her followers; and the numerous awards that graced her shelves.
 Today, during these difficult and uncertain times, I am inspired by the magical forests, in Washington Depot, CT surrounding and protecting me.
 Litchfield County is a special artists enclave full of creative opportunities with a place to seek refuge and recharge from an active life in New York City.